Italy Student Permit:

-Which visa do I need to study in Italy?
+Which permit do I need to study in Italy?

-You will need a Long-stay visa [national D visa] for staying in Italy beyond 3 months.
+You will need a Long-stay permit [national D visa] for staying in Italy beyond 3 months.
 National D visas are issued for work, study, and family reunion.

 Type C visa is required when the duration of stay [for reasons such as study] is less than 3 months.